Congo: Displaced people caught between conflict and crisis – DW – 09/26/2024

 The struggle against M23 rebels and the plight of the displaced

-On the border with Rwanda in eastern Congo, the Congolese army is engaged in conflict with rebels from the M23 rebel group, one of more than 120 armed groups that have been fighting for a share of the region's gold and other mineral resources — which include major deposits of copper, gold and diamonds — committing mass killings in the process.
+On the border with Rwanda in eastern Congo, the Congolese army is engaged in conflict against rebels from the M23 group, one of more than 120 armed groups that have been fighting for a share of the region's gold and other mineral resources — which include major deposits of copper, gold and diamonds — and committing mass killings in the process.

 For years, Congo, the United Nations and Western countries have accused Rwanda of supporting the rebels in order to control the region's lucrative mineral resources.
 Rwanda has repeatedly denied the accusations.

-Congolese President Felix Tshisekedi on Wednesday called on the international community to sanction Rwanda for its role in "destabilizing" his country, as he addressed the United Nations General Assembly in New York.
+Congolese President Felix Tshisekedi on Wednesday called on the international community to sanction Rwanda for its role in "destabilizing" his country.

-"The resurgence of terrorist group M23, supported by Rwanda, has provoked a humanitarian crisis without precedent," Tshisekedi said, adding more than 7 million people in the DRC had been internally displaced by the fighting.
+"The resurgence of terrorist group M23, supported by Rwanda, has provoked a humanitarian crisis without precedent," Tshisekedi said during his speech at the UN General Assembly, adding that fighting in the DRC internally displaced more than 7 million people.

 The conflict, which has been going on for years, has created the highest number of internally displaced persons in Africa, particularly in the areas around Goma — but also in the provinces of Ituri and North and South Kivu, said Alex Vines, Africa program director at the London-based think tank Chatham House.